A gaseous hydrogen- and carbon-containing compound is decomposed ... | Pearson+ Channels

-mass.
-The mass of 258 mL of the gas, measured at STP, was
+by mass.
+The mass of 158 mL of the gas, measured at 556

 Relevant Solution